tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/实时视频通话/TRTCCalling API（桌面浏览器）_intl_en.md

 #### KICKED_OUT

-A user was kicked out due to repeated login.
+A user was kicked out for repeated login.

 <dx-codeblock>
 ::: javascript javascript